-Service Works Global (SWG) takes a look at the technology advances facilities managers can expect in 2018 and beyond.
+Service Works Group (SWG) takes a look at the technology trends and advances facilities managers can expect in 2018 and beyond.

 This year has seen LG create a flexible, transparent 77-inch OLED display, while next year Apple plans to launch a flexible screen iPhone, and Samsung has hinted at a foldable touch screen smartphone.
 Flexible screens are also more durable than current LED / OLED versions, meaning they will become more workable for engineers for whom cracked screens are more likely.
 With further development, tablets or smartphones could be wrapped around an operative’s arm to provide greater freedom and manoeuvrability.